thachnguyen/motion_detection/README.md

 A probabilistic model for detecting rigid domains in protein structures
 ========================================
-This is a python program
+This is a python program to detect rigid domain in protein structure using Gibbs sampler.

 Compatibility
 -------------

 In short: Motion Detection program requires python 2.7 or higher.

 Usage
 ------------